YeongRoYun/DevOpsCurriculum/Quest01/README.md

 ## Plus
 * pipeline and redirection
-  > pipeline is used to connect commands in sequence
+  1. pipeline is used to connect commands in sequence

-  > redirection is used to redirect I/O direction of a command
+  2. redirection is used to redirect I/O direction of a command

+* bindkey
+  1. bind keys for zle(zsh line editor) widgets
+  2. use main Map as a default Map
+  3. -e : emacs mode, -v : vi mode
+  4. -A Map main to use Map as a main(main is a symbolic link)

+* history
+  1. search : Ctrl + R
+  2. !! : expansion last
+  3. Alt+. / $_ : recall last